section-engineering-education/engineering-education/content/articles/building-a-lyrics-search-app-using-vanilla-javascript/index.md

 ![Screenshot for consoled data](/engineering-education/building-lyrics-search-app-using-vanilla-javascript/console-screenshot.png)

-In the screenshot above, the lyrics we searched for have a song title of `cast`.
+In the screenshot above, the lyrics I searched for has a song title of `cast`.
 If you wish to get the exact data that is displayed in the screenshot above, you can simply search for the lyrics with the song title of `cast`.

 The next thing to do is to create a function `showData()` that displays the data in the console (the screenshot above) on the webpage.
 The function `showData()` is being called from the async function `startSearch()`.